Betfred: Regulatory action

 In June 2016 the Gambling Commission required Betfred to pay more than £800,000 in compensation and in contribution towards socially responsible causes as part of a regulatory settlement.

 This was in response to Betfred's failure to adhere to its anti money laundering and social responsibility policies.
 The Gambling Commission's investigation followed a court case that resulted in one customer of Betfred being jailed for three years and four months, after admitting to stealing from his employer.
 A significant proportion of the stolen money was spent with Betfred.

 In April 2019 the Commission ordered Betfred and Paddy Power to terminate new betting products.
 This followed the introduction of reduced maximum stakes on fixed odds betting terminals (FOBTS) from £100 to £2.
 The Commission was "concerned that the new products undermine the changes made".

 The Guardian accused the companies of trying to circumvent the government's enforced FOBTs £2 reduction, with their new games.
 Betfred's "Virtual Cycling" product offered customers the chance to wager up to £500 per stake.
 Both Paddy Power and Betfred withdrew their games.
 The Gambling Commission said it was investigating the matter and that both bookmakers could "still face regulatory action", as it investigated "key senior staff at bookmakers who are responsible for bringing those products to market".

 In October 2019 the Commission ordered Petfre, Betfred's parent, to pay £322,000 for money laundering failures.

 An investigation revealed the operator had failed to carry out adequate "source of funds" checks on a customer who deposited £210,000, and lost £140,000, of stolen money over one twelve-day period in November 2017.
 The Commission said that one customer who was able to deposit and lose such significant amounts in such a short period of time clearly indicated failings in the effectiveness of Petfre's anti money laundering policies and procedures.

 In April 2021, Betfred lost a High Court case against Andrew Green from Lincolnshire who had won £1.7 million in a Jackpot Game.
 Betfred had denied payments due to faulty software but High Court ruled against Betfred.

+In September 2022, Betfred's online division, Petfre (Gibraltar) Limited, was fined £2.87 million by the UK Gambling Commission for shortcomings in social responsibility and anti-money-laundering measures.